Jack Ruby: Prosecution

-After his arrest, Ruby said that he had been distraught over President Kennedy's death and had helped the city of Dallas "redeem" itself in the eyes of the public, and that he was "saving Mrs. Kennedy the discomfiture of coming back to trial".
+After his arrest, Ruby said that he had been distraught over President Kennedy's death, had wanted to help the city of Dallas "redeem" itself in the eyes of the public, and that he was "saving Mrs. Kennedy the discomfiture of coming back to trial".
 He also claimed that he shot Oswald on the spur of the moment when the opportunity presented itself, without considering any reason for doing so.
-Ruby told the FBI that he was "in mourning" Friday and Saturday.
-He said that he cried when he heard that the President was shot, "cried a great deal" Saturday afternoon, and was depressed Saturday night.
-He explained that this grief was caused by him being an admirer of President Kennedy and the Kennedy family.
-The anguish over the assassination, Ruby stated, finally "reached the point of insanity", suddenly compelling him to shoot when Oswald walked in front of him in the basement that Sunday morning.
-At the time of the shooting, Ruby said that he was taking phenmetrazine, a central nervous system stimulant.
+Ruby said that he was an admirer of President Kennedy and the Kennedy family, that he cried when he heard that the President was shot, "in mourning" after, "cried a great deal" Saturday afternoon, and was depressed that night.
+The grief over the assassination, Ruby stated, finally "reached the point of insanity," suddenly compelling him to shoot when Oswald walked in front of him in the basement that Sunday morning.

+At the time of the shooting, Ruby said that he was taking phenmetrazine (Preludin), a central nervous system stimulant.
+Ruby also said that he entered the police basement by coming down the Main Street ramp.
+Later, Ruby expressed remorse to his brother Earl, saying he never wanted Oswald to die.
 Ruby asked Dallas attorney Tom Howard to represent him.
 Howard accepted and asked Ruby if he could think of anything that might damage his defense.
 Ruby responded that there would be a problem if a man by the name of "Davis" should come up.
-Ruby told his attorney that he "had been involved with Davis, who was a gunrunner entangled in anti-Castro efforts".
+Ruby told his attorney that he "had been involved with Davis, who was a gunrunner entangled in anti-Castro efforts."

-Later, Ruby replaced attorney Tom Howard with prominent San Francisco defense attorney Melvin Belli, who agreed to represent him pro bono.
-Ruby broke into tears at his bond hearing in January 1964, as he talked to reporters regarding the assassination of Kennedy.
-He said that he could not understand "how a great man like that could be lost".
-On March 14, 1964, Ruby was convicted of murder with malice and was sentenced to death.